Visas & Bituach Leumi

 If you are a foreigner and do not possess a mispar zehut, you may create an online account using your Bituach Leumi number instead of a mispar zehut.
-In lieu of תאריך הנפקת תעודת הזהות, use the date of issue of your most recent visa.
+In lieu of תאריך הנפקת תעודת הזהות, use the date of expiry of your most recent visa.
 If it has been a significant amount of time since your visas expired, you may be required to send dapei knisot v’yetziot to Bituach Leumi in addition to your renewed visas.

 Please note: if you have renewed your passport, be sure to send a copy of the photo page of the new passport to Bituach Leumi as well , via one of the options mentioned above.